intel/pepc/docs/guide-install.md

 **Install the latest release from GitHub**

 Run `tools/install-pepc` without arguments.
 It fetches and installs the latest `pepc` release directly from GitHub.
-No additional options needed.
+The local clone is only used to run the script.

 ```bash
 ./tools/install-pepc